rh-telco-tigers/rh-telco-tigers.github.io/content/application-onboarding/example_app_onboarding.md

 authors: ["Mark DeNeve"]
 ---

-An example hybrid cloud repository.
+An example app on boarding post.